 The ignition key cannot be removed from the ignition unless the key release button is used.

 To Remove the Key:

-Turn the key to the Lock position while pressing the key release button in.
-Keeping your finger on the button, pull the key straight out.
+Turn the key to the Off position.
+While pressing the key release button in, turn the key to the Lock position.
+Pull the key straight out.